s0h1s2/online-shop-api/README.md

 # Start And Run
-How to run
 You have to install docker and docker-compose then run `docker-compose up` the api and database server should be run.

 # api endpoints
-i could use swagger but i guess the backend is pretty simple. and i assume you are using postman and to create a new `stores,products,categories` you need authorization so you have to pass `x-auth:<token>` header you and replace `<token>` with generated token from `auth` endpoint
+i assume you are using postman and to create a new `stores,products,categories` you need authorization so you have to pass `x-auth:<token>` header you and replace `<token>` with generated token from `auth` endpoint

 1.to authenticate send `POST` request with `{ 'username':'admin','password':'admin' }` to get json web token
 `http://localhost:5000/api/v1/stores`